YourCyborg/OpenRPI/README.md

 ./start-server  pp &

 The pp port is 4500.
 Connect, type in god, password changeme.
-No 'help' command functionality at the moment.
-OpenRPI/src/commands.cpp is your friend.
+No 'help' command functionality at the moment. *RPI/src/commands.cpp is your friend.
 Also, staff.cpp and olc.cpp.

 If you chose a username for MySQL other than rpiadmin or it was identified by anything other than opensource:

-Search the files within a directory and subdirectories for a string. grep -rnw 'OpenRPI' -e "yourpassword" grep -rnw 'OpenRPI' -e "yourusername"
+Search the files within a directory and subdirectories for a string. grep -rnw '*RPI' -e "yourpassword" grep -rnw '*RPI' -e "yourusername"

 Make note of where it is and make the necessary changes.